evaleek/spark/README.md

-# Spark
+# xwin

-__Spark__ is a Zig windowing abstraction layer focused on providing a flexible, close-to-native interface while still hiding the boilerplate.
+__xwin__ is a Zig windowing abstraction layer focused on providing a flexible, close-to-native-API interface while still hiding the boilerplate.

 The library is still in early development.